aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: limit

+      The total number for simultaneous connections.
+      If limit is 0 the connector has no limit.
+The default limit size is 100.

+   .. attribute:: limit_per_host

       The limit for simultaneous connections to the same endpoint.

       Endpoints are the same if they are have equal ``(host, port, is_ssl)`` triple.

-      If *limit* is ``None`` the connector has no limit.
+      If *limit_per_host* is ``None`` the connector has no limit per host.

       Read-only property.

-      .. versionadded:: 0.16

    .. comethod:: close()

       Close all opened connections.

-      .. versionchanged:: 0.21

-         The method is converted into coroutine (but technically returns a future for keeping backward compatibility during transition period).

    .. comethod:: connect(request)